-The Lenders gave a first loan of $1,059,000 and a second loan of $133,500 to a company owned by Stubbings, Victorian Boat Clinic Pty Ltd, the Borrower.
-The loans were to help Stubbings in the funding of the purchase of a residential property in Fingal (‘Property’).
-The first loan had an interest rate of 10% per annum and a default rate of 17% per annum.
-The second loan had an interest rate of 18% per annum and a default interest rate of 25%.
-The loans were secured by a guarantee given by Stubbings along with mortgages over the Property and two other properties owned by the Borrower.
+The Lender gave a first loan of $1,059,000 and a second loan of $133,500 to the Borrower.
+The loans were to help Mr Stubbings in the funding of the purchase of a residential property in Fingal (‘Property’).
+The loans were secured by a guarantee given by Mr Stubbings along with mortgages over the Property and two other properties in Narre Warren.

 In September 2015, the loans were advanced, and the Property purchase settled.
-The Borrower moved into the Property and paid the first two monthly interest instalments to the Lenders by selling valuables that he owned, before defaulting on the instalments.
-Demands for payment were issued by the Lenders before the Lenders commenced legal proceedings for recovery of the guaranteed debt.
-The Lenders took possession of the two properties of the Borrower which had been provided as security.
+The Borrower moved into the Property and paid the first two monthly interest instalments to the Lender by selling valuables that he owned, before defaulting on the instalments.
+Demands for payment were issued by the Lender before the Lender commenced legal proceedings for recovery of the guaranteed debt.
+The Lender took possession of the two properties which had been provided as security.

 The Trial Judge upheld the Borrower’s claim stating that the loan, mortgage and guarantee were procured by unconscionable conduct and ordered that they be set aside.
-The Judge stated that the Lender’s lawyers (AJ Lawyers) in providing legal and accounting advice were aware of the Borrower’s personal and financial circumstances and willingly chose to turn a blind eye to them.
-The Judge found the Borrower’s position to be one of special disadvantage when giving the guarantee and the mortgages and that AJ Lawyers’ behaviour constituted unconscionable conduct which also bound their clients, the Lenders.
+The Judge stated that the Lender’s lawyers (AJ Lawyers) in preparing the loan documentation were aware of the Borrower’s personal and financial circumstances (ability to understand the loan transactions as well as ability to repay the loans) (Special Disadvantage) and willingly chose to turn a blind eye to them.
+The Judge found the Borrower’s position to be one of Special Disadvantage when giving the guarantee and the mortgages and that AJ Lawyers’ behaviour constituted unconscionable conduct which also bound their client, the Lender.

 What does this mean for Lenders, Borrowers and their Advisers?